aupasana/vedanta/classes/tenali.md

 </div>

 The [essentials syllabus]({{site.baseurl}}/) is nothing more than the basic introduction to each shastra.
-The gold standard for the traditional syllabus is the Tenali syllabus, after which students are examined by the sringeri or kanchi shankaracharyas themselves.
+The gold standard for the traditional teaching is the Tenali system, in which students pass a final oral exam by the Sringeri or Kanchi shankaracharyas themselves.

 {% include syllabus_from_cards.html syllabus_name="tenali" %}